novalingua/reading-matching-heading/slides.md

 <v-click>

 - **Use other questions** to help
-  - Skip difficult paragraphs and comeback *when you have answered other questions*
+  - Skip difficult paragraphs and come back *when you have answered other questions*
-    - => Come back when you've **understood the paragraph better**
+    - => Return when you've **understood the paragraph better**

 </v-click>